 In fact, your body relies on the inflammatory response to protect against infection or speed up healing.
 This kind of acute inflammation is a normal response to an injury or infection.

-One study including over 1,000 Chinese women showed that those who ate the highest amounts of cruciferous vegetables had considerably lower levels of inflammation, compared to those who ate the lowest amounts (9).
+One older study in over 1,000 females showed that those who ate the highest amounts of cruciferous vegetables had considerably lower levels of inflammation, compared to those who ate the lowest amounts (13).

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that serves many important roles in the body.

 For instance, it’s needed to make collagen, the most abundant protein in the body.
-Collagen gives structure and flexibility to the skin and is critical for the proper functioning of the bones, muscles and blood vessels (12).
+Collagen gives structure and flexibility to the skin and is critical for the proper functioning of the bones, muscles, and blood vessels (

 Additionally, vitamin C helps the body absorb non-heme iron, the type of iron found in plant foods.

-Vitamin C works to protect the body from damage caused by free radicals, which has been associated with many chronic diseases, including cancer (14).
+Vitamin C works to protect the body from damage caused by free radicals, which has been associated with many chronic conditions, including cancer (

-In fact, a recent analysis of 21 studies found that the risk of lung cancer decreased by 7% for each daily 100-mg increase in vitamin C intake (17).
+In fact, a 2014 analysis of 21 studies found that the risk of lung cancer decreased by 7% for each 100-milligram (mg) increase in daily vitamin C intake (

 However, this study was limited because it could not determine whether the decreased risk of lung cancer was caused by vitamin C or other compounds found in fruits and vegetables.

-Even though more research is needed to determine this vitamin's role in cancer prevention, it’s certain that vitamin C plays a key role in many important functions in the body.
+Even though more research is needed to determine this vitamin’s impact on cancer prevention, it’s certain that vitamin C plays a key role in many important functions in the body.

-Summary: Your body needs vitamin C for many important functions, and it is a potent antioxidant.
-Red cabbage is particularly high in this nutrient, providing about 85% of the RDI per cup (89 grams).
+Your body needs vitamin C for many important functions, and it is a potent antioxidant.
+Red cabbage is particularly high in this nutrient, providing about 56% of the DV per cup (89 g).

-If you want to improve your digestive health, fiber-rich cabbage is the way to go.
+If you want to improve your digestive health, fiber-rich cabbage is a great option.

 This crunchy vegetable is full of gut-friendly insoluble fiber, a type of carbohydrate that can’t be broken down in the intestines.
-Insoluble fiber helps keep the digestive system healthy by adding bulk to stools and promoting regular bowel movements (22).
+Insoluble fiber helps keep the digestive system healthy by adding bulk to stool and promoting regular bowel movements (

 Eating more cabbage is an excellent way to keep your digestive system healthy and happy.

-In a study including 93,600 women, researchers found that those with a higher intake of anthocyanin-rich foods had a much lower risk of a heart attack (27).
+In a 2013 study including 93,600 females, researchers found that those with a higher intake of anthocyanin-rich foods had a lower risk of a heart attack (

-Another analysis of 13 observational studies that included 344,488 people had similar findings.
-It found that increasing flavonoid intake by 10 mg per day was associated with a 5% lower risk of heart disease (28).
+Another analysis of 15 observational studies had similar findings, reporting that increased intake of flavonoids was associated with a significantly lower risk of dying from heart disease (

 Inflammation is known to play a major role in the development of heart disease, and anthocyanins’ protective effect against it is likely due to their anti-inflammatory qualities.